Tip #115: Employee Orientation

 (b) 10:40 Sorting Out the Players: DTIM (20 minutes)

-Walk the participants through the division brochure, having them highlight with yellow marker the key programs, staff names and phone numbers.
+The participants review the division brochure.
+They highlight with yellow marker the key programs, staff names and phone numbers.
 (10 minutes)

 [Goal: Ensure a useful reference source.]